somethingxdev/riverside/src/data/posts/2025-05-26-how-to-choose-the-perfect-roof-for-your-home.md

 ---
 published: true
 date: 2025-05-26
-title: How to choose the perfect roof for your home
+title: How to choose the perfect roof for your home-test
 description: Guide to choosing roofing materials, taking into account climate conditions, house style, and budget.
 cover: /assets/blog/1-1.png